f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 **- Below steps are related to Azure configurations**.

-5. Create credential for Azure by following the steps mentioned in the `devcentral article <https://community.f5.com/t5/technical-articles/creating-a-credential-in-f5-distributed-cloud-for-azure/ta-p/298316>`_

-6. Create Azure Vnet site as per below steps
+5. Create Azure Vnet site as per below steps
       i.
 From the Console homepage, select "Multi-Cloud Network Connect". ii.
 Select "Manage > Site Management", select "Azure VNET Sites" and click on "Add Azure VNET Site". iii.
 Enter a name, optionally select a label and add a description.